Primitive communism: Use of the term "primitive"

-"Primitive" in recent anthropological and social studies has begun to fall out of use due to racial stereotypes surrounding the ideas of what is primitive.
+The term "primitive" in recent anthropological and social studies has begun to fall out of use due to racial stereotypes surrounding the ideas of what is primitive.
 Such a move has been supported by indigenous peoples who have faced racial stereotyping and violence due to being viewed as "primitive".
 Due to this, the term "primitive communism" may be replaced by terms such as Pre-Marxist communism.

 Alain Testart and others have said that anthropologists should be careful when using research on current hunter-gatherer societies to determine the structure of societies in the paleolithic, where viewing current hunter-gatherer communities as "the most ancient of so-called primitive societies" is likely due to appearances and perceptions and does not reflect the progress and development that such societies have undergone in the past 10,000 years.

 There have been Marxist historians criticised for their comments on the "primitivism" and "barbarism" of societies prior to their contact with European empires, such as the comments of Endre Sík.
 Such views on "primitivism" and "barbarism" are also prevalent in the works of their non-Marxist contemporaries.
 Marxist anthropologists have criticised and denounced Soviet anthropologists and historians for declaring indigenous communities they were studying for primitive communism as "degenerate".